timhyson/personal-blog/content/posts/2018-04-13--if-express-was-a-movie-theater/index.md

 const app = express();
 ```

 These two lines at the top of our app.js file bring in our manager.
 And our manager's name is `app`.
-Which is an unusual name, but it's easier to say than calling `"'express' 4.16.3"` every time refer to them.
+Which is an unusual name, but it's easier to say than calling `"'express' 4.16.3"` every time we refer to them.

 ## Middleware ensures customers abide by the rules